inbravo/travel/september-2017/tehri-dam.md

 ##  5:00 AM Meerut
 *	Arrived in Meerut but still no sign of sunlight, i am feeling confident to reach my destination within stipulated time
 *	At my maximum cruising speed of 80 KMPS, which is only possible in such minimal traffic, in India
-*	Heading towards Muzaffarnagar, on clear roads
-*	Another large biker group, at a very coordinated and controlled pace, mostly Haryana number plates
+*	Heading towards Muzaffarnagar, on clear roads.
+Another large biker group, at a very coordinated and controlled pace, mostly Haryana number plates
 *	I waved the group and accelerated, able to see the sunlight now

 ##  6:00 AM Muzaffarnagar
-*	Highest cane growing fields of India are, all around me.
-It gives me proud to born with my agricultural legacy
-*	This new highway is the face of new face of emerging India.
+*	This new highway is the face of new emerging India.
+It gives me immense proud to born in such a great period of transformation
 *	People in my generation, who are experiencing this change, will have a story to tell to new generations
-*	Slowly the highway came to end.
+*	India's highest sugarcane growing fields are, all around me.
+Slowly the highway came to end.
 I am entering the single side rode soon, heading towards Roorkee

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_061102.jpg)
 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_061625.jpg)